CogGrinder/Fortran-Stencil-Microbenchmarks/README.md

 # A stencil microbenchmarks library in Fortran
-___

 ``Fortran Stencil Microbenchmarks`` assesses the performance of different memory-bound finite difference kernels within Fortran.
 Compares the results using different hardware and software variables for use as machine-specific best practices.

+___
 For a more detailed explanation of methodology, see [0 - Introduction to Fortran Microbenchmarks](doc/00_introduction.md)

-Result of a Fortran microbenchmarks internship at LJK, Grenoble
+Initial work is a result of a HPC Fortran microbenchmarks internship at LJK, Grenoble

 ## Documentation
 See [documentation markdown file](doc/main.md) for further details.